MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/install/Installing-Windows-PowerShell.md

 In all Core editions, when you log to the server you get a Windows command prompt window.

-Type `powershell` and press **ENTER** to start PowerShell inside the command prompt session.
-Type `exit` to terminate the PowerShell session and return to command prompt.
+Type `powershell` and press <kbd>ENTER</kbd> to start PowerShell inside the command prompt session.
+Type `exit` to close the PowerShell session and return to command prompt.

 ### Windows Server Desktop editions